nipunnadeen/Finacial-Management-System/README.md

 # Finacial-Management-System
-This is a financial management desktop application which was implemented using C# and  NoSQL database
+This is a financial management desktop application which was implemented using C# and  SQL database